inaka/elvis_core/doc_rules/elvis_project/protocol_for_deps_erlang_mk.md

 `erlang.mk` dependencies should use known protocols.

 > [!WARNING]
-> This rule is now deprecated, as is the support for `erlang.mk`.
+> This rule was removed.

 ## Options